torsor-io/yaw/README.md

 ![Python](https://img.shields.io/badge/python-3.7+-green)
 ![Version](https://img.shields.io/badge/version-0.1.0-orange)

-**What if you could program quantum computers with high-school algebra rather than low-level circuits?**
+**What if you could code with high-school algebra rather than painstaking circuit descriptions?**

 `yaw` is a quantum programming language where programs are elements of an operator algebra rather than circuit diagrams.